VipeCloud/vipecloud_api/README.md

 -------------
 If you are migrating from another system and have more files than you can manually transfer over (images, videos, documents, etc.), you can import them using the /files endpoint.

-Note that this endpoint is throttled based on file size.

 ```
 POST /files
 ```